-If you are looking for some tips and tricks to help you moderate screen time for you kiddos here is a wonderful list of ideas and even a free printable tracker I created just for you!
+If you are looking for some tips and tricks to help you moderate screen time for your kiddos here is a wonderful list of ideas and even a free printable tracker I created just for you!

-Follow my Screen Time Checklist.
-Check out the info graphic I created below.
+- Follow my Screen Time Checklist.
+Check out the infographic I created below.?

-Make sure you are taking some time to watch and play on the screen with them!
+- Make sure you are taking some time to watch and play on the screen with them!
 Showing interest in what they are watching or doing is huge!
-You can help steer them in the direction of what you want them to watch from a less favorable choice by your reactions.
+You can help steer them in the direction of what you want them to watch from a less favorable choice by your reactions.?